jabiertxof/gimpToSVG/README.md

 - All the previous features
 - Also wrap into SVG PNG, JPG, TIFF, BMP and GIF files
 - Work inside Gimp or on the command line
+- Important, be sure all filles has his correct mimetypes, if not want a error.
+Ex: identify *.gif|grep -v GIF | wc -l

 ##Requirements
 - Gimp 2.8